mdaemon-technologies/items-model/README.md

   // gets the internal items array carsModel.getAll(); // [Car]

-  // gets all the ids form the items array carsModel.getAllIds();
+  // gets all the ids from the items array carsModel.getAllIds();

   // gets a copy of the internal items array, so that manipulation of the items in the array do not impact the internal array